muammerkeles/strapi-ai-content-creator-plugin/README.md

 This setup enables the plugin and allows you to configure API keys and specify which Content Types the AI button should appear on.

+NOTE: Gemini is not implemented yet.
+Open AI is ready to use.

 ```javascript
 // config/plugins.js (or similar configuration file)